People who are forced to flee

-Since the 25 August over 515,000 Rohingya people have crossed into Bangladesh to flee violence in Rakhine state, Myanmar.
+Over 900,000 Rohingya people have crossed into Bangladesh fleeing violence in Rakhine state, Myanmar.
 This represents one of the largest influxes of Rohingyas into Bangladesh since violence erupted in October 2016.

 Refugees are protected under international law.
 The United Nations refugee agency (UNHCR) is responsible for ensuring that refugees have the right to seek asylum, to receive assistance – food, shelter, medical care – to protection from violence and to bringing about a lasting solution to their situation.

 However, some policies are designed to deter refugees from seeking asylum: policies that condone inadequate processing or simply turn refugees away.

 As well as providing healthcare and sanitation for refugees, we believe it is equally important to speak out about these policies.

 When countries do provide shelter, refugees are often forced to face the health impacts of living in unsanitary camps.
 With a population of 460,000 – roughly the same size as Cork– Dadaab refugee camp in Kenya is recognised as the largest in the world, and one of the most dangerous.